counter

 According to research conducted by marketsandmarkets, TPU will register a CAGR of 7.1% till 2024 to gross sales worth USD 3.5 Billion.
 The largest industry in terms of TPU consumption is footwear, and according to us, it will remain at the top for quite some time.

-Other segments like automotive, medical, electronics, and industrial machinery are also growing rapidly for TPU.
+Other segments like automotive, medical, electronics, and industrial machinery are growing rapidly for TPU.

 Asia-Pacific remained the largest consumer of TPU plastic in 2020.
 It will remain the leader, growing its market share till 2024, followed by Europe, North America, the Middle East & Africa, and South America.